 Another development may make SIM cards entirely obsolete, virtual SIM cards, software, and phones.
 The beauty of this is you install software on your existing unlocked phone that makes your phone think it has SIMs for every country on Earth.
 You just select the country you’re in on the phone and it will access local carriers and charge your credit card.
 From what I hear, these virtual options don’t always work well, so I wouldn’t rely on them until you’ve confirmed it will work in your situation.

 When traveling typically you’re exposed to massive electromagnetic fields (EMF).
 Airplanes now have on board wi-fi, hundreds of people with cell phones and other wireless devices on, avionics, and nuclear fallout in the atmosphere outside of the plane that radiates inside the plane.
 You’re basically inside a giant metal Faraday cage that reflects the radiation all around back at you.
 Add cell phones, GPS, and wi-fi when traveling to that exposure, and you have a recipe for illness.
 So avoid exposure to EMF as much as possible and use EMF protection on your body and devices.
 Use a cheap selfie stick if using walking GPS to keep the phone out of your hand and away from your body.
+This really helps with travel fatigue!
 My Rest Shield device is also superb for aiding sleep and EMF protection when staying in dwellings.
 The Rest Shield works on any regular power around the world, but you will need a plug adapter outside of the US.

 YOUR BEST OPTION- LOCAL SIM CARDS